 The initial evaluation with a physician that performs eyelid aesthetic and reconstructive surgery is centered around three questions: 1) What feature of the eyelids is perceived as being abnormal?
 2) Are any other areas of the face contributing to the eyelid abnormality or under consideration for cosmetic rejuvenation? and 3) Are any underlying eye or health abnormalities present that could compromise the anticipated procedures or its results?
 It is worthwhile examining these questions in some detail.

-Careful examination of the periocular area often reveals contributing abnormalities missed when focusing just on the eyelids.
+Careful examination of the periocular area, which includes the eyelids, eyelashes, eyebrow and the skin surrounding the eye, often reveals contributing abnormalities missed when focusing just on the eyelids.
 Excess upper lid skin may be partially attributable to a brow and forehead that have sagged with time.
 Excess horizontal forehead wrinkles, brow hairs less than one-half inch from the eyelashes and excess upper lid skin that primarily covers only the outer half of the upper eyelid are clues to the presence of brow ptosis or droop.
-Deep or prominent crow's feet are often difficult to correct with eyelid surgery alone and may require a temple lift or face lift in combination with eyelid surgery to achieve maximal correction.
+Deep or prominent crow’s feet are often difficult to correct with eyelid surgery alone and may require a temple lift or facelift in combination with eyelid surgery to achieve maximal correction.
 Dissatisfaction with other facial features such as the nose, chin or jowls is important to note as these procedures may be performed in concert with eyelid surgery.
 Besides excess skin, fat and wrinkles, the lids themselves may be lax and droopy resulting in the need for corrective surgery.
-An unacceptable outcome would occur after removing excess skin from an upper eyelid that wasn't recognized as being set too low prior to surgery.
+An unacceptable outcome would occur after removing excess skin from an upper eyelid that wasn’t recognized as being set too low prior to surgery.

 Protecting the eye and keeping it moist and lubricated is the function of the eyelid.
 By tightening the skin and underlying muscles, surgery could compromise the ability to close the eye completely and allow the eye to dry.
 Careful preoperative assessment of tear function and corneal sensation and eye movements are essential in ensuring that the eye is able to maintain a normal moist condition after surgery.